All development that is not exempted under planning law requires planning permission.

 Some conditions require you to agree matters of details with Cork City Council before you carry out the development for which you have received planning permission.
 These conditions must be agreed in writing with Cork City Council before you start work on your development.
 Failure to do so could result in Planning Enforcement action against you.

 Cork City Council strives to respond to planning compliance submissions within 8 weeks of receipt.
-Your planning compliance submission should be sent in hard copy to:
+Your planning compliance submission should be emailed to email@example.com.
+For big maps you may submit a hard copy to:

 You are also required to comply with any other legislation and code (other than matters covered by planning law); for example, you may be required to submit a Commencement Notice or you may require a Fire Safety Certificate before starting works on your development.